enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 ended upon Offside.

 Under WSE, Haml Comments do not enforce OIR.
-Haml Comments observe a modified Offside Rule: regardless of the IndentStep, the BlockLeftMargin is established at the minimum Indentation: the Indentation of the Haml Comment lexeme, plus 1:
+Haml Comments observe a modified Offside Rule: regardless of the IndentStep, the BlockOnsideDemarcation is established at the minimum Indentation: the Indentation of the Haml Comment lexeme, plus 1:

       Code 9.2-01

       0123
       -# Haml Comment Inline
        ^
-       | BlockLeftMargin, the reference for the Offside Rule in Haml Comments
+       | BlockOnsideDemarcation, the Offside Rule reference for Haml Comments

       0123
       -#
          Haml Comment Nested
        ^
-       | BlockLeftMargin, the reference for the Offside Rule in Haml Comments
+       | BlockOnsideDemarcation, the Offside Rule reference for Haml Comments
          (Requires WSE Haml's OIR rules, unless under legacy Haml the file is globally using a 3-space IndentStep.)